 While the seasonal flu may present significant health risks for anyone, it is of special concern to those who are very old or very young, have a compromised immune system, or have a chronic condition, including heart disease.
 Patients with advanced heart disease may be at greater risk for flu-related complications.
 Here’s why:

 - Fever, a standard symptom of the flu that increases heart rate, can be dangerous for patients with coronary heart disease (blockages in the heart arteries).
-Your body has to work extra hard to fight off the flu.
-As your heart rate increases, your heart has to work harder, and this can result in more episodes of angina.
+When your body has to work harder to fight off the flu or other illnesses, your heart has to keep up with these extra demands.
+It adjusts by increasing your heart rate and the amount of blood that it circulates.
+Normally, your heart can keep up very well, but for some with significant heart disease, it is harder.
+As your heart rate increases, this can result in more episodes of angina.

 What about children and adults with congenital heart disease?
 Does seasonal flu put them at unique risk?